cozy/cozy-stack/docs/konnectors.md

     rkt export --app=nodeslim `cat uuid` nodeslim.aci && rm uuid

 The node:slim image weights 84M at this time.
-The node:alpine image also exists and is way lighter (19M) but I had problems with DNS with this, which could be solved with more time.
+The node:alpine image also exists and is way lighter (19M) but I had problems with DNS with this, and alpine can cause some nasty bugs that are difficult to track.

 #### Running a connector